Custom Terms of Service (Beta) (E20)¶

 Why isn’t this feature in Team Edition for GDPR compliance?¶

-Terms of service is presented to users on login and account creation, and available to users at all times in the link specified at System Console > Customization > Legal and Support > Terms of Service link in prior versions or System Console > Site Configuration > Customization in versions after 5.12.
+Terms of service is presented to users on login and account creation, and available to users at all times in the link available by going to System Console > Site Configuration > Customization.

 This feature is intended to meet compliance requirements for large Enterprise companies.